MauroPacenti/CC-Education/README.md

   The backend is developed using **Java Spring Boot**, a powerful framework for building production-grade, scalable web applications.
 Spring Boot offers features such as security, data access, and API development that streamline backend development.

 - **Database**:
-  **MySQL** is used as the database management system (DBMS).
+  **MariaDB** is used as the database management system (DBMS).
 It provides robust data storage, management, and security features to handle all application data, from user inputs to booking details.